leaf-ai/studio-go-runner/docs/ci.md

 Some tools such as petname are installed by the build scripts using 'go get' commands.

-## docker and the microk8s Kubernetes distribution
+## docker and the microk8s Kubernetes distribution installation

 You will also need to install docker, and microk8s using Ubuntu snap.
 When using docker installs only the snap distribution for docker is compatible with the microk8s deployment.